BarryKeee/Replication-file-Robust-Text-Analysis/README.md

 term_document.xlsx: generate term-document matrix from tokenized documents.

 Each document contains the speaker in each meeting, meeting date, meeting section (FOMC1/FOMC2 based on separation rules).

+**Note: run.py will probably take 20-30 minutes to run in order to process the all documents**